Policy dialogue: European Union Security Sector Reform missions in Mali and Afghanistan

 - What opportunities can be identified for the EU to improve its SSR engagements?

-Some of these opportunities have been identified as part of the conclusions from the WOSCAP project's research, which has been developed into a specific set of draft policy recommendations, which will be presented for consultation.
-The objective of the dialogue is to consult the participants and receive their feedback on these findings and recommendations, and in particular with reference to the Dutch government's efforts in the field of SSR and civil-military cooperation – also beyond the EU context.
+Some of these opportunities were identified as part of the conclusions from the WOSCAP project's research, which were developed into a specific set of draft policy recommendations, which were presented for consultation.
+The objective of the dialogue was to consult the participants and receive their feedback on these findings and recommendations, and in particular with reference to the Dutch government's efforts in the field of SSR and civil-military cooperation – also beyond the EU context.

-The aim is to have a focused discussion with a selected group of about 15 participants.
-More background information and the draft recommendations will be shared in advance of the meeting.
+The aim was to have a focused discussion with a selected group of about 15 participants.
+A report of the dialogue will be available soon.

-The policy dialogue will be followed by a public event: Pathways to Inclusive Conflict Prevention from a Research and Practice perspective.
+The policy dialogue was followed by a public event: Pathways to Inclusive Conflict Prevention from a Research and Practice perspective.
 Read more here

 Reflections on the project "Whole of Society Conflict Prevention and Peacebuilding"